z0ph/aws-pet-project-template/README.md

-# Pet Project Template
+# AWS Pet Project Template

-This repository contain tooling for creation lighting fast AWS Pet Projects.
+This repository contain tooling for lighting fast creation of AWS Pet Projects.

 ## How to use it